kevinwilde/kevinwil.de/books.md

+- **Recoding America: Why Government Is Failing in the Digital Age and How We Can Do Better** - Jennifer Pahlka
 - **I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer** - Michelle McNamara
 - **The World as It Is** - Ben Rhodes
 - **A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution** - Jennifer A. Doudna, Samuel H. Sternberg